-In Emails To Buzzfeed, Elon Musk Accuses Thai Cave Rescuer Of Being A ‘Child Rapist’ With A ‘Child Bride’
+In Emails To ‘BuzzFeed,’ Elon Musk Accuses Thai Cave Rescuer Of Being A ‘Child Rapist’ With A ‘Child Bride’

 Tesla CEO Elon Musk is apparently not done attacking British cave diver Vern Unsworth, who was cited as essential to the rescue of the youth soccer team and coach trapped in a flooded Thailand cave per CNN.
 Unsworth was critical of Musk’s submersible, which led Musk to call him a “pedo guy,” in a since deleted tweet that Musk apologized for later.
-Since that apology, Musk has attacked Unsworth two more times, both seemingly out of the blue, calling him a “pedophile”, a “child rapist,” and accusing him of having a child bride in a string of emails sent to Buzzfeed.
+Since that apology, Musk has attacked Unsworth two more times, both seemingly out of the blue, calling him a “pedophile,” a “child rapist,” and accusing him of having a child bride in a string of emails sent to BuzzFeed.

-Buzzfeed had reached out to Musk for comments concerning his last attack on Unsworth, but what they got instead was a whole new attack.
-Musk prefaced his emails with “off the record,” and “on background,” however Buzzfeed pointed out that if both parties do not agree to those terms, which they did not, then the information contained in them is fair game to report.
-Based on that common journalistic practice, Buzzfeed saw fit to share the contents of those emails publicly, and what those emails contain are a lot of unsupported allegations by Musk.
+BuzzFeed had reached out to Musk for comments concerning his last attack on Unsworth, but what they got instead was a whole new attack.
+Musk prefaced his emails with “off the record” and “on background,” but BuzzFeed pointed out that if both parties do not agree to those terms, which they did not, then the information contained in them is fair game to report.
+Based on that common journalistic practice, BuzzFeed saw fit to share the contents of those emails publicly, and what those emails contain are a lot of unsupported allegations by Musk.

 “I suggest that you call people you know in Thailand, find out what’s actually going on and stop defending child rapists, you f***ing a**hole.
 He’s an old, single white guy from England who’s been traveling to or living in Thailand for 30 to 40 years, mostly Pattaya Beach, until moving to Chiang Rai for a child bride who was about 12 years old at the time.
 As for this alleged threat of a lawsuit, which magically appeared when I raised the issue (nothing was sent or raised beforehand), I f***ing hope he sues me.”